 Once you have the VPN, you have to activate it when you wish to use it.
 Click on the icon, give your password when prompted for it and hit continue.
-So with the VPN activated, go to Flashline, http://flashline.kent.edu, and choose the Courses tab.
-Scroll down and on the left you will see Safari.
+So with the VPN activated, go to Flashline, http://flashline.kent.edu, and choose the Student Tools & Courses tab.
+Scroll down and on the right at the bottom under Academic Resources and Tools you will see Online Books.
 Click on it and if you've got the VPN activated, it will be available for you.
+Right now you get a warning first.
+Just change the https in the address to http and it will be ok.
 Put in the name of the textbook in the search text box and you can read the entire text online.
 Again, see how this goes for you, or if you might want a physical copy of the text.